-Add flour.
 This is where I change from the original recipe.
-I use 3 cups of flour instead of 2.
+I increased the flour.
 This helps the body of the bread not to raise too swiftly so that it overflows the pans and ends up on the bottom of your oven!
 Also, if your sweet bread recipe has too little flour it not only raises too swiftly, it also flattens and caves in so that it doesn’t end up with a nice loaf shape.
 (You will also have to clean your oven after you have dismantled all your smoke detectors!)

 This recipe calls for black walnuts.
 If you are able to find them in the stores (rarely) they add an incredibly rich taste to recipes including this pumpkin bread.
 Here I settle for regular walnuts.

 Stir everything together with a wooden spoon.
 The tiny flecks are coconut from the coconut cream pudding mix.